Results 201 to 220 of 321

 Ben There, Dan That was incredibly funny and I'm someone who doesn't find anything funny (it comes with being German).
 It's also a fairly good adventure game on top of that.

-Time Gentlemen, Please is actually even funnier and better written, even if the puzzles go off the rails in the last third of the game."Reason is the madness of the strongest"
+Time Gentlemen, Please is actually even funnier and better written, even if the puzzles go off the rails in the last third of the game.to wound the autumnal city.

 The playing-the-devs-thing didn't really worked for me, the humor only partly more so.
 While the running gag did make me laugh, there were other times, especially when exhausting conversation options, when it felt like when you're talking to one of those people who try too hard to be funny - grows tiring.